 Statistical Analysis

 We operationalized compliance as the percent of resource units that were not overharvested (i.e. an overharvest decision of 50 units corresponded to 0% compliance and an overharvest of 0 units to 100% compliance).
 Peer-enforcement was assessed as the probability of reporting (i.e. the number of reports over the number of opportunities to report).
-We used a non-parametric approach with analyses ran over observations aggregated at the individual level.
-We additionally applied a parametric approach which provides greater power to test whether our main results hold when observations are aggregated at the group level in every round.
+We used a non-parametric approach with analyses ran over observations aggregated over rounds at the individual level.

-To test differences in compliance we ran pairwise comparisons of the individual percent of compliance between treatments for each association type, between association types under each treatment, and between stages for each treatment-association-type combination.
+To test differences in compliance we ran pairwise comparisons of the individual mean percent of compliance between treatments for each association type, between association types under each treatment, and between stages for each treatment-association-type combination.
 To test differences in peer-enforcement we ran pairwise comparisons of the individual probability of reporting between treatments for each association type and between associations types under each treatment.
-Finally, we ran pairwise comparisons of the individual percent of compliance between the first and the last round in each treatment-stage-association-type combination to evaluate changes in compliance within a stage of the game.
+Finally, we ran pairwise comparisons of the individual mean percent of compliance between the first and the last round in each treatment-stage-association-type combination to evaluate changes in compliance within a stage of the game.
 We used the Wilcoxon test with two-sided hypotheses testing for each comparison.
 P-values were adjusted for multiple hypotheses testing within each set of comparisons using the Bonferroni correction method considering a significance level equal to 5%.

-We additionally applied a parametric approach which provides greater power to test whether our main results hold when observations are aggregated at the group level in every round.Our parametric approach corresponded to the use of two sets of ordinary least squared (OLS) regressions with robust SEs for (i) compliance and (ii) peer-enforcement.
+We additionally applied a parametric approach which provides greater power to test whether our main results hold when observations are aggregated at the group level in every round.
+We used two sets of ordinary least squared (OLS) regressions with robust SEs for (i) compliance and (ii) peer-enforcement.
 The independent variable for (i) was the group percent of compliance in each round and for (ii) was the group probability of reporting in each round.
 We built multiple models for (i) and (ii) that sequentially included blocks of relevant explanatory variables.
 This allowed us to check for the stability of coefficients across specifications and to disaggregate the effects of interacting variables.
 Explanatory variables used in (i) included dummy variables for the CEAR treatment, high-performance associations, and the peer-enforced stage, continuous variables to enumerate the rounds in the non-enforced and peer-enforced stages (from 0 to 9), and relevant interactions of these variables.
 For (ii), explanatory variables included dummy variables for the CEAR treatment, low-performance associations, and high-performance associations.
 We also included two control variables — a variable enumerating the round of the peer-enforced stage (from 0 to 9) and the mean overharvest observed by inspectors in each group and round.
 We only discussed effects that were consistent across model specifications and reported the results of the most parsimonious models for (i) and (ii) in the main text, which were selected based on Akaike’s information criterion.
+Due to an implementation error, in two of our experimental sessions (one with each framing in a low-performance association) groups were reassigned randomly between rounds.
+Thus, groups within these sessions cannot be considered as independent.
+To account for this, we treat these sessions as two large groups of 10 subjects.

+Finally, we ran regression at the individual level to explore determinants of individual decisions.
 Data and code are available at https://github.com/xxxxxxxx.

 Results